bookofproofs/bookofproofs.github.io/_sources/history/18th-century/malfatti.md

 * Malfatti took his obligations to the Society very seriously, and membership spurred him on to undertake intensive research.
 * One of the topics that Malfatti worked on was the logarithmic curve.
 * As we have seen above, Malfatti wrote an important work on equations of the fifth degree.
+* Ruffini's exchanges with Malfatti ...
 * Malfatti replied to a 1802 proof by Ruffini by publishing Dubbi proposti al socio Paolo Ruffini sulla sua dimostrazione dell'impossibilità di risolvere le equazioni superiori al quarto grado Ⓣ(Doubts proposed to Paolo Ruffini on his demonstration of the impossibility of solving equations above the fourth degree) (1804).
 * However, Ruffini was not the only mathematician with whom Malfatti had a dispute.
 * In 1802 Malfatti considered the problem of describing in a triangle three circles that are mutually tangent, each of which touches two sides of the triangle, the so-called Malfatti problem.
 * Malfatti intuitively reduced this problem to another, now commonly referred to as the "Malfatti problem": To inscribe within a triangle three circles each of which be tangent to the other two and to two sides of the triangle.
 * Malfatti considered this reduced problem as equivalent to the original problem.
+* That such is not the case was indicated in 1929, when Lob and Richmond pointed out that in the case of the equilateral triangle the inscribed circle and two of the smaller circles that can be fitted into the corners have a combined area which is greater than that given by the Malfatti arrangement ...
 * Jacob Bernoulli had solved the Malfatti problem for an isosceles triangle while, after Malfatti, the problem was also solved by an elegant geometric solution by Jacob Steiner in 1826 and Clebsch solved it using elliptic functions.
 * Let us give a generalisation of the Malfatti problem.
 * Malfatti's interests extended beyond the results we have mentioned above for his papers dealt with many subjects from probability to mechanics.